dyth/ARMSurveySwarm/Webapp/backend/README.md

-Dependencies:
+__Dependencies:__
-	runs node.
-Need to install that.
+Runs node.
+Need to install that:

-	Then do:
+> sudo apt-get install nodejs

-	sudo npm install connect serve-static socket.io socket.io-client html express path mocha istanbul mathjs mongodb
+Then, in the backend directory, do:

-	In the backend directory
+> sudo npm install

-Running:
+__Running:__
 After installing that, do:

-	sudo node server.js
+> sudo node server.js

 Also start the database with:

-	sudo mongod --dbpath ./data
+> sudo mongod --dbpath ./data

 Then go to:

-	localhost
+> localhost

-	To set up the connection to the robots, make a network with SSID "SurveySwarm" and password "NovemberFW11".
-Network should be WPA2 Personal.
+To set up the robots, install the robot running code ( see the main README)